 Caring until the end

 Being with my Dad from the last day he could speak through to the moment he took his final breath was such a privilege.

 Care staff were so gentle and kind to him and so welcoming of my sister and I as we sat.
-As we prepare for his funeral, there has been great comfort in receiving personal cards, letters and flowers and reading lovely comments on Facebook.
+As we prepare for his funeral, there has been great comfort in receiving personal cards, letters and flowers and reading lovely comments in the Mobilise community.
 I feel very grateful.

 Saying goodbye to Mum

 What I found helpful when experiencing the death of a loved one: I think preparing for it.

 Saying what you need say to your loved one.
 Giving them the time to say what they have to say.
 I experienced the joy of both my mum and I being able to say we loved each other.
 It’s given me peace and strength.

 I spoke about the potential of my mother’s death to my local priest months before she died.
 I found out what I needed to do practically as I’m now in the process of repatriating her back to Ireland and I know what I have to do.

 Recognise that death is often not sudden.
 For some there are signs of the journey beginning months before it happens.
 Prepare emotionally and practically both for you and for your loved one.

 When making arrangements, what helped me is practical support.
 Also stories about your loved one.
 Informing my friends and relatives of the stories about my mum gave me comfort.